-The Freycinet Peninsula Circuit has me stumped.
-It’s one of the most beautiful hikes I’ve ever had the pleasure of walking, it’s not very difficult, and it’s only a few hours from Hobart or Launceston.
-Yet for some reason, we barely came across anyone on it…
+The Freycinet Peninsula Circuit has Pat stumped.
+It’s one of the most beautiful hikes he’s ever had the pleasure of walking, not very difficult, and is only a few hours from Hobart or Launceston.
+Yet for some reason, he barely came across anyone on it…

 - Incredible views over Wineglass Bay

 - Freycinet National Park, but without all the crowds

 - Finishing each day with a sunset dip in balmy water

 Just a couple of hours northeast of Hobart, Freycinet is Tasmania’s oldest national park.
 It’s bordered by the popular beachside town Coles Bay and includes the famous Wineglass Bay, which has been voted as one of the world’s top 10 beaches more than a few times.